The TED Thread with Jill Bolte Taylor

 I wanted to understand why is it that I can take my dreams, I can connect them to my reality, and I can make my dreams come true.

 So this statement about connecting dreams to reality, is something that most people in the audience would want to know more about.
 How can I go from here to there?
 How can I make what I want to have happen, happen?
-After that she explains how she pursued that from a scientific standpoint, and that leads into an explanation of the brain and how it works.
-And that serves as a set up for the problem, because there’s a very specific thing that the left side of the brain does that creates the chief barrier between us and creating that connection between reality and dreams.
+After that she explains how she pursued that from a scientific standpoint.
+And that leads into an explanation of the brain and how it works.
+That serves as a set up for the problem.
+Because there’s a very specific thing that the left side of the brain does that creates the chief barrier between us and creating that connection between reality and dreams.

 See how she’s done that?
 The minute that the left hemisphere has this very specific function, it explains why there’s not this connection.
 If this is separate, if the left hemisphere creates us as separate, then that’s going to serve as the chief reason why we can’t connect the reality that we experience with something greater.
 Then she continues to explain the process of experiencing this stroke, while weaving in how the brain works, ultimately to land on the idea.
 As I said before, it’s a realization, it’s an experience that she has.
 And about eight minutes in, she describes this.